Guam: World War II

-U.S. Marines raise the American Flag over the Marine barracks, July 1944.
+U.S. Marines walk through the ruins of Hagåtña, July 1944.

-During World War II, the Empire of Japan invaded and occupied Guam in the 1941 Battle of Guam on December 8, at the same time as the attack on Pearl Harbor.
+During World War II, the Empire of Japan attacked and invaded in the 1941 Battle of Guam on December 8, at the same time as the attack on Pearl Harbor.
 The Japanese renamed Guam Ōmiya-jima (Great Shrine Island).
 The Japanese occupation of Guam lasted about 31 months.
 During this period, the indigenous people of Guam were subjected to beatings, forced labor, family separation, concentration camps, massacres, beheadings and rape.

 During the nearly three years of occupation approximately 1,100 Chamorros were killed, according to later US Congressional committee testimony in 2004.
-Some historians estimate that war violence killed 10% of Guam's 20,000 population.
-The United States returned and recaptured the island in the 1944 Battle of Guam from July 21 to August 10.
-July 21 became a territorial holiday, Liberation Day.
+Some historians estimate that war violence killed 10% of Guam's then 20,000 population.
+The United States returned and fought the 1944 Battle of Guam from July 21 to August 10, to recapture the island.
+July 21 is now a territorial holiday, Liberation Day.